vaughantay/roguelove/README.md

   * Classes can also automatically grant certain abilities on level up.
   * Future improvements: Classes granting options to choose between abilities on level up, rather than automatically giving them.
     * Possible: Skill trees
+* Dungeon Branches
+  * Rather than all floors being in a linear progression, multiple "branches" can be defined in game.
+  * Each branch has its own defined number of floors which the player moves up/down along linearly.
+	* Each branch has a list of map types it uses to generate its floors, and can also force specific map types to spawn at a given depth, to recreate the old special levels functionality.
+	* Branches can exit to other branches.
+	* By default, you can return to previously-visited floors within a branch (unlike in Possession), but this can be turned off.
+	* Branches can be set to ensure each floor within the branch is a different map type, so it doesn't repeat.
+  * TODO: Let branches define creature/item spawns within them.
 * Miscellaneous:
   * Features can have "actions" attached to them.
 There's a new keybinding used to perform a feature's action.
 Features can have multiple actions attached to them.